 National Nurses Week

-During National Nurses’ Week, the Cleveland Clinic honors and recognizes its more than 11,000 nurses who work in the hospital units and ambulatory clinics.
+During National Nurses Week, Cleveland Clinic honors and recognizes its nurses.
 A central feature of Nurses Week at Cleveland Clinic is the presentation of annual excellence awards, given each year to select nursing, clinical and administrative personnel whose efforts exemplify the ideals and goals of nursing.
-Each award is named for a Cleveland Clinic nursing employee who in her career here exemplified the ideals and objectives of the nursing profession.
+Each award is named for a Cleveland Clinic nursing employee who exemplified the ideals and objectives of the nursing profession.

 Nursing Research Fund Award